The Best of New Zealand

 It is easy to gush about the beauty of Abel Tasman National Park!
 Golden beaches, turquoise water and pristine native bush combine to create a natural paradise you can explore by boat, kayak or on foot.
 We have plenty of tips for you.

 Hokitika, once a gold rush town, is now a haven for craftspeople and a good place to buy pounamu (greenstone) carvings.
-Arrive in Franz Josef in time to see the glacier on a guided hike or helicopter trip: landing on the Tasman Glacier is an unforgettable experience!
+Arrive in Fox Glacier in time to see the glacier on a guided hike or helicopter trip: landing on the Tasman Glacier is an unforgettable experience!

 An early start for one of the world’s most scenic coach trips!
 Travelling through the National Park is integral to the Milford Sound experience.
 On arrival, a cruise on the Sound reveals vertiginous cliffs, cascading waterfalls and awesome Mitre Peak.